takeoutfm/takeout_app/BUILD.md

 # Build

-This repo builds an Android and Wear OS app, both of which share a common library.
+This source repository contains an Android and Wear OS app, both of which share a common library.

 * takeout_lib - common code
 * takeout_mobile - the Android app
 * takeout_watch - the Wear OS app

+This document describes general steps to build release versions of both apps using command line tools.

 ## Requirements

-Flutter 3 and Android 33+ SDK tools are required.
+Flutter 3 is required and Android 33+ SDK (Android 13+) is recommended.

 * Flutter can be downloaded from [flutter.dev](https://flutter.dev).
 Follow the installation steps and requirements.
 Steps below assume manual install from a